 This next part may come as no surprise.
 Unfortunately, during PMS women may experience an array of symptoms.
 These may include angry outbursts, anxiety, depression, irritability, abdominal bloating, breast tenderness, weight gain or headaches (8).

 Additionally, women with hormone imbalance may experience polycystic ovary syndrome (pcos), infertility, and endometriosis (6).
 During menopause, the most common symptoms include hot flashes, osteoporosis, mood disorders, and weight gain (3,5).

 Finally, individuals with thyroid disorders may experience inflammation, insomnia, mental, physical, and emotional fatigue, mood disorders, and autoimmune conditions (4).

 Hormones and the Gut

-The gut produces and secretes over 20 different hormones that play an important role in metabolism, glucose response, appetite control and fat storage.
-These hormones carry out their metabolic functions by interacting with various organs and tissues that are necessary for metabolism, such as the liver, pancreas, fat tissue and the brain (1).
+You are going to want to pay attention to this next part.
+The gut produces and secretes over 20 different hormones.
+These hormones play an important role in metabolism, glucose response, appetite control and fat storage.
+They carry out their metabolic functions by interacting with various organs and tissues that are necessary for metabolism, such as the liver, pancreas, fat tissue and the brain (1).

 Blood Sugar Balance